zooko/smalloc/README.md

 Suppose the user calls `malloc()` or `realloc()` and the slab we choose to allocate from is full.
-That means the free list is empty, and the ever-allocated-count is greater than or equal to 20,971,520 -- the total number of slots in this slab.
-This could happen if there were 20,971,520 allocations from this slab alive simultaneously.
+That means the free list is empty, and the ever-allocated-count is greater than or equal to 439,999,999 (or 19,999,999 for the huge-slots slab) -- the total number of slots in this slab.
+This could happen only if there were that many allocations from one slab alive simultaneously.

-If the slot size is <= 32 bytes, spill over to the next unused area in the same way as described above -- by `fetch_add(1)` on the global `nextareanum` and store the result in your thread's `areanum`.
-If your thread's `areanum` is then > 63, then examine the `eac` of this slab for each area and set your thread's `areanum` to the area that has the lowest `eac`.

-If the slot size is > 32 bytes, then allocate from the next bigger slab, i.e. increment the slab number and try again.
-(Thanks to Nate Wilcox, also my colleague at Shielded Labs, for suggesting this technique.)

-What if the slab you were trying to allocate from was the biggest slab -- slab 17 -- and it was full?
-Then fall back to using `mmap()` to request more memory from the operating system and just return the pointer to that.
+In that case, just fall back to using `mmap()` to request more memory from the operating system and just return the pointer to that.

 ## The Nitty-Gritty

+(The following details are probably not necessary for you to understand unless you're debugging or modifying `smalloc` or implementing a similar library yourself.)

 ### Layout

-The variables are laid out in memory first.
+The variables are laid out in memory first, starting with the small-slots slabs.

 Area number is most significant, followed by slab number.
 This is "column-wise" order when looking at Figure 7 above.
-So in memory, first the `eac` and `flh` for area 0 and slab 0 are laid out, and then the `eac` and `flh` for area 0 and slab 1, and so on.
-Since area 0 is first, all of its variables (up to and including slab 17 variables) are laid out in memory before the first variables from area 1 are.
+So in memory, first the `flh` and `eac` for area 0 and slab 0 are laid out, and then the `flh` and `eac` for area 0 and slab 1, and so on.
+Since area 0 is first, all of its variables are laid out in memory before the first variables from area 1 are.

+Following all of the variables for all of the areas of small-slot slabs, then the variables for the large-slot slabs are laid out in the same manner.

-Following the variables, the free lists for slabs 0, 1, and 2 are laid out, with area number most significant, then slab number, then slot number.
+Following all of the variables, the free lists for small-slot slabs [0-5] are laid out, with area number most significant, then slab number, then slot number.
 This is "column-wise" order when looking at Figure 8.

-Following the free lists, the data slots are laid out in memory, with area number most significant, then slab number, then slot number.
+Following the free lists, the small-slot slabs's data slots are laid out in memory, with area number most significant, then slab number, then slot number.
 This is "column-wise" order when looking at Figure 6 above.

-Like with the variables, this means that all of the slabs for area 0 (up to and including slab 17) are laid out in memory before the first slab from area 1.
+Finally, the large-slot slabs's data slots are laid out in memory in the same way.

 ### Alignment

+There are several constraints on alignment, and the layout "scoots forward" the starting location of each of the elements described above in order to guarantee that all of the alignment requirements hold.

+1. All `eac`'s and all `flh`'s have to be 8-byte aligned, for atomic
+   memory access.

+2. Each separate free list begins at 16 KiB alignment, for efficient use of memory pages.

+3. Each data slab is aligned to 16 KiB bytes, for efficient use of memory pages and to satisfy requested alignments (see below).

+4. The huge-slots slab is additionally aligned to 4 MiB to satisfy requested alignments (see below).

-Sometimes the caller of `malloc()` requires an alignment, meaning that the pointer returned needs to point to an address which is an integer multiple of that alignment.
-Required alignments are always a power of 2.
+5. Requested alignments: Sometimes the caller of `malloc()` requires an alignment for the resulting memory, meaning that the pointer returned needs to point to an address which is an integer multiple of that alignment.
+Such caller-required alignments are always a power of 2.
+Because of the alignments of the data slabs, slots whose sizes are powers of 2 are always aligned to their own size.

-In order satisfy such requests we'll ensure that every slot whose size is a power of 2 begins at a virtual memory address which is an integer multiple of its slot size.
-Since slots are the least-significant part of the virtual memory address layout and slabs are the second-least-significant part, this mean that slabs with slots of power-of-2 sizes have to begin at a virtual memory address which is an integer multiple of the slot size.

-Additionally, we want each of the small slabs to begin at an even multiple of 64 bytes to optimize cache line usage.

 Okay, now you know everything there is to know about `smalloc`'s data model and memory layout.
 Given this information, you can calculate the exact address of every data element in `smalloc`!
 (Counting from the `smalloc` base pointer, which is the address of the first byte in the layout described above.)

-### Mapping Processor/Core Numbers to Areas

-Have an atomic static (global) integer.
-When a thread calls `malloc()` for the first time, it atomically increments that static integer (with `fetch_add()`), then stores one less than its resulting value in this thread's thread-local storage.
-Whenever this thread subsequently calls `malloc()`, if the requested size is small enough to pack multiple allocations into one cache line, then it reads the thread-number from its thread-local storage and uses the area indicated by that thread-number mod 64.

 ### Sentinel Value for flh